kjd/idna/README.rst

   maintenance burden has become too high.

 * **Python 2**.
 Python 2 is supported by version 2.x of this library.
-  While active development of the version 2.x series has ended, notable issues being corrected may be backported to 2.x.
   Use "idna<3" in your requirements file if you need this library for a Python 2 application.
+Be advised that these versions are no longer actively developed.

 * **Testing**.
 The library has a test suite based on each rule of the IDNA specification, as well as tests that are provided as part of the